Share Your Travel Stories!

 The daily high-speed ferry departs from South Vietnam (Chau Doc) at 7.30a.m.
 Picked up from the hotel we were very politely and rather tentatively shown where to embark.
 We walked down a broken concrete stairway that circumvented another hotel, The…

 As most of us know, Vietnam is renowned for its food.
 Fresh, tasty, and authentic.
-The Vietnamese people celebrate food and treat it as a time to get together with friends and family to share plates of delicious food, cooked…
+The Vietnamese people celebrate food and treat it as a time to get together with friends and family to share plates of delicious offerings, cooked…

 Hoi An … translates as “peaceful meeting place.”
 Indeed, the city’s serenity was captivating the moment we disembarked our 45-minute taxi ride from Danang.
 History – A UNESCO World Heritage site, this small ancient city sits on the banks of…